 One example: Reporters Committee for Freedom of the Press (RCFP) wrote about a new venture in 2011 where a Kansas City insurance carrier named Media Professional Insurance began offering bloggers with the Media Bloggers Association their own libel insurance coverage, called a “BlogInsure” policy.

 Bottom line: one of the key issues in any libel or slander lawsuit, from a practical perspective on the part of both the plaintiff and the defendant, is whether or not there is insurance coverage applicable to the defamation claim that is being asserted.
 More and more often as social media progresses, that answer appears to be Yes – insurance coverage will apply in the situation.

 What Should You Do?

-A good piece of advice if you believe you have a defamation of character claim, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation to answer your questions.
+A good piece of advice if you believe you have a defamation of character claim, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.